c-villain/CovidStatApp/README.md

 ## Architecture

-Based on SwiftUI & Combine with mvvm clean architecture and a custom implementation of the Flux part of Redux.
+Based on SwiftUI & Combine with MVVM clean architecture and a custom implementation of the Flux part of Redux.

 ## Requirements